silvanohirtie/spotify-manager/README.md

 <img src="https://i.imgur.com/ixQai7G.png"> </img>

 ## The Web Page
-The webpage is simple and it's made in bootstrap, it contains just two selector, one for the member and one for the month, once clicked on "Confirm Payment" both you and member will receive a confirmed payment email, and the action will be saved in the "Logs" Sheet
+The webpage is simple and it's made in bootstrap, it contains just two selector, one for the member and one for the month, once clicked on "Confirm Payment" both you and member will receive a confirmed payment email, and the action will be saved in the "Logs" Sheet.

 <img src="https://i.imgur.com/kFlqvmB.png"></img>
 <img src="https://i.imgur.com/jF8NlTV.png"></img>